ibm-js/delite/docs/themes.md

 -------------------------------------------------------------------------------
-DUI Themes
+DELITE Themes
 -------------------------------------------------------------------------------

-Dui provides platform-specific themes for Android, iOS, Blackberry, and Windows 8.
+Delite provides platform-specific themes for Android, iOS, Blackberry, and Windows 8.
 There is also a generic theme named "bootstrap", and an example theme template called "custom".

 All themes are generated using the Less CSS library (http://lesscss.org/).